 - But the insurance company tells the home buyer that their insurance premium is much higher than the original quoted amount

 - On cases like these, there are solutions

 - One such solution is that the home buyer can request a lender’s credit towards closing costs

 A lender’s credit towards the borrower’s closing costs is when the lender will give the borrower a set amount of credit to offset their closing costs in lieu of a slightly higher mortgage rate.

 - borrowers have an FHA $100,000 mortgage at 4.25% at par (which means the borrower does not pay any points nor does the borrower receive any credit )

-- borrower needs an extra $1,500 in closing costs
+- the borrower needs an extra $1,500 in closing costs

-- the mortgage lender can give borrower the $1,500 lender’s credit towards the closing cost shortage
+- the mortgage lender can give the borrower the $1,500 lender’s credit towards the closing cost shortage

 - this is in lieu of a 4.5% mortgage rate versus the 4.25% mortgage rate initially approved

-- If borrower is short $3,000 in closing costs, lender can possibly increase the mortgage rate to 4.75%, which is 0.50% higher than the original 4.25% par rate in lieu of covering the shortage in closing costs
+- This is 0.50% higher than the original 4.25% par rate in lieu of covering the shortage in closing costs

 - the above rates used are hypothetical rates and nor real rates used for illustration purposes only

-- Borrower needs to qualify for debt to income ratios to make sure that they qualify
+- The borrower needs to qualify for debt to income ratios to make sure that they qualify

-- Higher mortgage rates due to lender credit means a higher mortgage monthly payment which increases borrowers debt to income ratios
+- Higher mortgage rates due to lender credit mean a higher mortgage monthly payment which increases borrowers debt to income ratios

 - Even though a 025% or 0.50% might only be a very nominal increase in borrower’s monthly mortgage payment, it does pose a problem for those who have a borderline debt to income ratios